 In addition to our audit committee, we also have a corporate strategy committee.
 Our corporate strategy committee is composed of seven directors and is responsible for reviewing and advising on the budgets, capital requirements, financial forecasts, matters related to investments, business license matters, corporate reorganization, development plans and other major issues affecting our development.
 The conclusions of the corporate strategy committee are considered at a subsequent board of directors meeting.
 The board of directors passed a resolution on November 8, 2005 to set up a compensation committee, which is composed of five directors.
 The Article 14-6 of R.O.C.
 Securities and Exchange Act requires all listed companies to establish a compensation committee for directors, supervisors and managers' compensation, which includes salary, stock options and other rewards, as well as authorizes the Competent Authority (i.e. Financial Supervisory Commission) to enact a regulation on the authorities of the compensation committee and the qualifications of its members.
-Our board of directors passed a resolution to amend the organization of our compensation committee on August 26, 2011.
-The compensation committee is composed of two independent directors and one director and is responsible for drafting, approving and periodically reviewing the compensation proposals for the directors, supervisors, president, senior management, financial officer, accounting officer, and internal audit officer.
+Our board of directors passed a resolution to amend the organization of our compensation committee is composed of two independent directors, supervisors, president, senior management, financial officer, accounting officer, and internal audit officer.
 See "Item 10.
 Additional Information-B. Memorandum and Articles of Incorporation-Directors."
 Our audit committee members include: Chung-Yu Wang, Zse-Hong Tsai, Chung-Fern Wu.